 \subsection{Transfer Experiments and Generalization}

-\paragraph{Cross-Model Transferability.} An interesting aspect is that the trained SGPU generalizes well across different LVLM architectures.
+\paragraph{Cross-Model Transferability.} An interesting aspect is that the trained SGPU generalizes well across different LVLM architectures in plug-and-play manner without any adjustement or fine-tuning.
 Transfer experiments in Table~\ref{tab:transferVQARAD} show that although performance slightly decreases when SGPU is trained on one LVLM and evaluated on another, its predictions remain meaningful.
 For instance, SGPU trained on \texttt{Qwen2.5-VL-3B} and evaluated on \texttt{Qwen2.5-VL-7B} achieves the same AUROC performance results with only a moderate drop in AUARC.
 As shown in Appendix~\ref{app_exp_setting}, the model transferability remains especially strong on \textbf{CIFAR10}, where visual patterns are simpler and more consistent.
-Such a result confirms that the semantic consistency vector $\vlambda$ (defined in \eqref{eq:lambda}) is not entirely tied to a single LVLM architecture and captures stable patterns of semantic consistency across responses.
+Such a result confirms that the semantic consistency vector $\vlambda$ is not entirely tied to a single LVLM architecture and captures stable patterns of semantic consistency across responses.
 Furthermore, SGPU can be reused across models without requiring full retraining.
 This suggests that it may serve as a general uncertainty prior for LVLMs, enabling more flexible and efficient adaptation in new domains and across different model families.

 \paragraph{Cross-Modality Transferability.} Transfer experiments in Table~\ref{tab:cross_modality_transfer} show that although performance slightly decreases when SGPU is trained on one modality and evaluated on another, its predictions remain meaningful.
 For instance, SGPU trained with \texttt{Llama-3.1-8B} on \textbf{TriviaQA} and evaluated on \textbf{CIFAR10} with \texttt{Qwen2.5-VL-3B} achieves an AUROC of $0.775$.
 Conversely, when SGPU is trained with \texttt{Qwen2.5-VL-3B} on \textbf{CIFAR10} and evaluated on \textbf{TriviaQA} with \texttt{Llama-3.1-8B}, it obtains an AUROC of $0.616$.
 This difference likely stems from the fundamentally distinct nature of image classification and textual question-answering tasks, where the types of generated outputs vary significantly.
 SGPU shows better robustness when transferring between similar tasks across different modalities.
 For instance, SGPU trained with \texttt{idefics2-8b} on \textbf{OKVQA} and evaluated on \textbf{TriviaQA} with \texttt{Llama-3.1-8B} achieves an AUROC of $0.818$.
 These results seem to show that SGPU may generalize beyond specific datasets, models or modalities.